Find the Best Tankless Water Heater Repair Services in UK

 Gas Control Valve (Gas Tankless Water Heaters)

-The gas control valve regulates the flow of gas to the burner in a gas tankless water heater.
+The gas control valve regulates the flow of fuel in a gas tankless water heater.
 A faulty gas control valve can lead to problems with ignition, gas leaks, or inconsistent water temperatures.

 Venting System